http4s/http4s/docs/docs/multipart.md

   .unsafeRunSync()
 ```

-You can try this self-contained example using `scala-cli` and pointing your browser to http://localhost:8089/.
+You can try this self-contained example using [scala-cli](https://scala-cli.virtuslab.org/) and pointing your
+browser to http://localhost:8089/.
 It includes a page with a form and the endpoint receiving the submission.
+To run this code use create a file (it should have the `.scala` extension) with the following contents and run
+`scala-cli file.scala`.
 ```scala mdoc:compile-only

 //> using scala 2.13